 Babies are born with a natural grasp reflex.
 They grasp and hold on tight to fingers, toys, hair and clothing.
-By maintaining the grasp reflex and encouraging a strong grip during the swimming lesson, we build strength and independence and teach baby to support their own body weight in the water.
+By maintaining the grasp reflex and encouraging a strong grip during the swimming lesson, we build strength and independence.
+We also teach baby to support their own body weight in the water.
 Remember the water will provide baby with natural buoyancy and they will not be supporting their entire body weight.
 Here, we discuss the importance of grips and what you can do to help.

 As children become stronger and master holding onto the wall we start to build this into a monkey skill along the wall.
 This is a great safety skill as they children are required to move along the wall hand over hand over hand.
 Children will require this skill so that they can move around the pool to a suitable exit point at a stair, ledge or ladder.

 In the initial stages parents will need to assist these hand movements.
 Toys placed conveniently at short intervals may be useful to encourage children to move along.
 As children grow they will master this skill on their own.
 Parents must always stay in attendance and supervise them at all times.
 Remember drowning is a silent killer, supervision within arm’s reach is mandatory.